helixhorned/rM-rcu-docker/README.md

    described in [this Stack Overflow question] have [Ubuntu bug 1916485] as the underlying issue.
 This rules out Raspberry Pi OS Legacy (based on Debian Buster).
 On 32-bit RPi OS Buster, Docker is incapable of building the image due to [Docker issue 40734] (not re-tested with Bullseye).
-Hence, the [beta 64-bit Arm version] is recommended, where it builds and runs successfully.
+Hence, the 64-bit Arm version is recommended, where it builds and runs successfully.

 </small>